xuxingya/FadingInk/README.md

 # FadingInk
-An PDF annotating research system that annotations will fade over time
+An PDF annotating research system that annotations will fade over time.